mattzque/bevy-iconwars/README.md

 ## Changelog

+* `v0.1.3` removed some verbose debug logging; fixed player allowed to shoot in dropzone
 * `v0.1.2` fixed a bug where the game crashed when all music tracks were played
 * `v0.1.1` initial release